NethServer/nethserver-squid/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Proxy.rst

 List of domains bypassed when transparent proxy is enabled.

+Requirement: all clients must use this machine as DNS server.

 Domains
     List of domains, one per line.
+    Each entry matches the domain itself and all sub-domains.

 Hosts without proxy
 ===================